jw-cv/iohk-golang-backend/README.md

 make docker-up
 ```

-This will destroy the existing database and create a new one with the initial schema.
+This will destroy the existing database and volumes and create a new one with the initial schema and seed data.

 ## Database Schema